LearnOnDemandSystems/docs/tms/tms-administrators/classes/classrooms-equipment/track-laptops-being-used-for-classes-outside-org.md

-# How can I track laptops being used for classes taught outside my organization?
+# How do I track laptops being used for classes taught outside my organization?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.